WayScience/IDR_stream/README.md

 1) Download a movie to temporary directory.
 2) Find desired frame(s) and perform illumination correction.
 Save desired frame(s) in CP project.
-3) Run CellProfiler processing (segmentation and feature extraction) CellProfiler will load the images, segment them using CellProfiler Cellpose plugin, and run feature extraction.
+3) Run CellProfiler processing (segmentation and feature extraction).
+CellProfiler will load the images, segment them using CellProfiler Cellpose plugin, and run feature extraction.
 CellProfiler will output multiple `.csv` file (e.g. Experiment, Image, and Nuclei), but only `Nuclei.csv` contains the features and the metadata that was generated from the `init_cp_metadata` function.
 4) Compile CP features from a batch